lochanaEdirisinghe/Grading-Application-Back_End/README.md

 In the application.yml file mysql username and password should be replaced with your username and password

+## Assumptions

+* One class has one teacher.
+* Teacher can give multiple assignments but only for her class.
+* Student will be given a grade (A, B, C like that) for every assignment

 #### Table structure

 ![image info](./gradingAppDB.png)